Frequently Asked Questions

 Does the state of Louisiana require electronic payment of the tax?

 Yes, under certain circumstances.
-Currently, if payments made in connection with the filing of any return, report, or declaration during the prior 12-month period average $5,000.00 or more, the taxpayer is required to remit the subsequent respective tax or taxes electronically.
+Other than mandated account types, payments made in connection with the filing of any return, report, or declaration during the prior 12-month period average $5,000.00 or more, the taxpayer is required to remit the subsequent respective tax or taxes electronically.

 Is there an exemption for the purchase of motor vehicles for lease or rental?
 If so, how do I obtain the exemption?
 What if my business is located out of state?